PreCyz/backend/README.md

 	             |            SPRING              |
 	             ----------------------------------

 There is facade which is entry point from the world.
-Facade contains services which class DAO.
-The DAO tier hits the database and returns data.
+Facade contains services which call class DAO.
+The DAO hits the database.